Root Canal Done? Here’s How to Protect and Care for Your Tooth

 A root canal can save a badly infected tooth and protect your overall oral health.
 But many people assume the treatment ends once they leave the dental chair.
 In reality, proper care after a root canal is just as important as the procedure itself.
 The way you look after your treated tooth can determine how well it heals, how long it lasts, and whether you avoid future complications.

-If you’ve recently undergone a root canal or are planning for one, understanding the procedure and the right aftercare routine can help you maintain a strong, healthy smile says Dr Rimjhim Bhatnagar, who is one of the most experienced dental surgeons for root canal surgery in Delhi, India.
+If you’ve recently undergone a root canal or are planning for one, understanding the procedure and the right aftercare routine can help you maintain a strong, healthy smile, says Dr Rimjhim Saran Bhatnagar, one of the most experienced dental surgeons for root canal surgery in Delhi, India.

 Dr Rimjhim Bhatnagar_best dental surgeon for root canal in delhi